IBMStreams/streamsx.nlp/README.md

 The Natural Language Processing (NLP) Toolkit includes operators to extract information from text data and provides operations for text analysis, like lemmatization and text annotation with UIMA Ruta scripts or existing project specific UIMA pear files.

-The `streamsx.nlp` Toolkit integrates the Text Analytics component of Apache UIMA, which provides a system for extracting information from text data.
+The `streamsx.nlp` Toolkit integrates the Text Analytics component of **Apache UIMA**, which provides a system for extracting information from text data.

 This version of the toolkit is intended for use with IBM Streams release 3.2 and later.